 Illegal burning may result in fines up to $2,500.
 CH 511 ARTICLE VII Open Burning

 Chapter 511, Section 511-703(4) states the City of Indianapolis may grant approval for open burning of plant life grown on the premises in the course of agricultural operations, when it can be shown that such open burning is necessary and that no fire hazard will occur.
 This is provided the person intending to dispose of plant life by open burning shall obtain approval from the fire department which has jurisdiction, and from the City of Indianapolis.
 The document below addresses the specific requirements one must meet in order to perform such a burn.
 An application must be submitted as directed on the form.

-Chapter 511-704 states the Department of Code Enforcement may authorize:
+Chapter 511-704 states the Department Business and Neighborhood Services may authorize: